bettercallshao/sand/README.md

 The app is always saved in the URL itself.
 The URL alone captures all of the states, and can be bookmarked or shared.
 Since the URL is long, for a better sharing experience, consider shortening it with [tinyurl](https://tinyurl.com/app).
 E.g.

-- 2nd order with step input: tinyurl.com/h4t3r7a7
+- 2nd order with step input: https://tinyurl.com/h4t3r7a7

 ## What next?

+- More box types, e.g. Dirac, division, square, triangle, etc.
+- When states are long, URL may explode.
+Probably need another way to share.
 - The diagram library is kinda ugly, especially the links don't bend gracefully and get hidden behind the boxes.
 - Link creation is not validated, connecting two inputs or two outputs doesn't make sense and will make the system invalid.
 - Convergence of state is not detected and the solver always runs certain number of steps.